wcm-io-devops/aem-manager-osx/README.md

 Overview
 ---------

-The AEM manager is a Mac OS X application that allows to manage local AEM instances for AEM developers.
+The AEM manager is a MacOS Siera application that allows to manage local AEM instances for AEM developers.
 It allows to start, stop instances in the menubar.
 Via menubar quick links are available to the most important entry points.

 Installation